Task Spec

 auto

 and above.
-Read more about Deep Research here. description
+Read more about Deep Research here.
+Task Spec Best Practices

 fields for inputs and outputs.
 Adjusting description